-Do not waste time in calling your dentist immediately, once there is an emergency.
+Do not waste time.
+Call your dentist immediately, if you have an emergency.
 It is expected that you will get immediate attention because most dentists have time slots for emergencies.

-Below are some of the first aid tips to use pending when you can get to the dentist’s office.
+Below are some of the first aid tips to use before you get to see the dentist:

-Fractured tooth – Rinse your mouth very well with warm water immediately you notice any crack or fracture.
-Then use a cold compress to minimize the swelling, and take a painkiller (acetaminophen).
+Fractured tooth – Rinse your mouth thoroughly with warm water immediately you notice any crack or fracture.
+Then apply a cold compress to minimize the swelling, and take a painkiller (acetaminophen).

 Loose or misaligned tooth – Gently shift the tooth back to its normal position.
-Your dentist may use a splint to anchor it to any near tooth as it heals.
+Your dentist may use a splint to anchor it to any adjacent tooth as it heals.

 Knocked-out tooth – Make sure you do not touch the tooth root.
-Simply pick it up by the crown and rinse well.
+Just pick it up by the crown and rinse thoroughly.
 If you can, gently insert the tooth back into its socket, otherwise, place it in a small quantity of water or milk.